tldr-pages/tldr/pages/common/firebase.md

 `firebase init {{options}} {{feature}}`

-- Deploy code and assets to your project:
+- Deploy code and assets to the project in the current directory:

 `firebase deploy`